CMC Bear Put Spread Strategy

 Frequently asked questions

-A bear put spread on CMC is the bear put spread strategy applied to CMC (stock).
+- A bear put spread on CMC is the bear put spread strategy applied to CMC (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With CMC stock trading near $71.53, the strikes shown on this page are snapped to the nearest listed CMC chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CMC stock at $71.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CMC chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the CMC bear put spread priced on this page is roughly $70.40 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CMC bear put spread priced on this page is roughly $70.78 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CMC market-implied 1-standard-deviation expected move is approximately 12.33%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CMC market-implied 1-standard-deviation expected move in the same options snapshot is approximately 9.69%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.